-The village manager (non-clinical) is appropriately qualified and experienced and is supported by a care centre manager (RN).
-The management team are supported by a clinical nurse lead, a memory care lead, a regional quality manager and a regional operations manager.
+The village manager, who is a registered nurse (RN) is appropriately qualified and experienced and is supported by a care centre manager (RN).
+The management team are supported by clinical nurse leaders, a regional quality manager and a regional operations manager.
 There are quality systems and processes being implemented.
-Feedback from residents and families was positive about the care and the services provided.
-An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care
+Feedback from residents and family/whānau was positive about the care and the services provided.
+An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.